BI Cygni

 BI Cygni (BI Cyg, IRC +40408, BD+36 4025) is a red supergiant in the constellation Cygnus.
 It is an irregular variable star with a maximum brightness of magnitude 8.4 and a minimum of magnitude 9.9.
-It is considered a member of the stellar Cygnus OB1 association, its distance is around 1,300 pc of the Solar System.
+It is considered a member of the Cygnus OB1 stellar association, its distance is around 1,300 pc of the Solar System.
 It is less than a degree south of another variable red supergiant, BC Cygni.

 BI Cyg is a slow irregular variable star classified as type Lc, an irregular supergiant.
 Its brightness changes between extremes of magnitude 8.4 and 9.9.
 Frequency analysis of its light curve shows no significant periods.